 So much so that Dixie eventually introduced Riddle Plates and Riddle Bowl to complete the paper dinnerware line.
 They also introduced Dixie “Knock-Knock” cups, which specialized in that particular type of joke.
 Another line that readers might remember were the Dixie “Guinness World Record Cup,” each adorned with facts about an amazing world record.

 Sadly, when 1978 arrived, Dixie did away with the riddle cups, much to the disappointment of kids everywhere who had grown accustomed to the humorous cups waiting for them besides the bathroom sink when they brushed their teeth, or next to the fridge when they needed to quench their thirst.
 It was like having a friend suddenly yanked from your life.

 It took Dixie (a company that has passed hands many times over the years) two decades before they realized that people might still hold a bit of fondness for Dixie Riddle Cups.
 The company held a contest in 1997, looking for joke writers under the age of 12 to help them develop a line of Dixie Riddle Cups for a new generation.
 Unfortunately, they didn’t last long and soon, the world was once again without these special cups.

-We suspect that we have a few readers around these parts that remember drinking from, and laughing with, Dixie Riddle Cups back in the day.
+I suspect that we have a few readers around these parts that remember drinking from, and laughing with, Dixie Riddle Cups back in the day.
 Maybe you even remember one of the jokes that you would like to share with the class.
-If you have fond recollections of these little funny cups, we’d love to hear what you remember in our comments section below.
+If you have fond recollections of these little funny cups, I’d love to hear what you remember in our comments section below.